Perfect Gluten Free Low Carb Apple Dump Cake Recipe

 Melted Butter

-Whisk in the wet ingredients (eggs, butter and stevia) until combined.
+Pour the wet ingredients into the dry and stir until combined.

 Enjoy hot out of the oven or room temperature with some sugar free whipped cream or add a scoop of ice cream!